devongovett/coffeepack/README.md

 CoffeePack
 ----------
-An implementation of the MessagePack serialization format in pure CoffeeScript for Node.js and the browser.
+An implementation of the MessagePack serialization format in CoffeeScript for Node.js and the browser.

 [MessagePack](http://msgpack.org/) is a binary-based object serialization library.
 It's like JSON but much more space efficient.